-Our Pirate Galakrond Warrior deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
+Our Pirate Galakrond Warrior deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
 Our Pirate Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Pirate Galakrond Warrior is a take on the Pirate Warrior archetype which includes Galakrond, the Unbreakable.
 It plays fairly similarly to the other Pirate Warrior lists we've seen in the current meta, but it utilises the Galakrond synergies we've enjoyed so much.